amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 One approach for determining whether a method is stateful or stateless is to consult the documentation.
 The documentation includes examples that show whether the method must be called from the object instance or directly from the class.

-Note

-You may need to scroll down on the documentation page to find the code examples.

 As an alternative to searching through product documentation, you can attempt to access the method directly from the class itself.
 If it works, you know that it's a stateless method.
 The worst that can happen is that you'll get a compilation error.

 Try accessing the `Random.Next()` method directly and see what happens.

 1. Enter the following line of code into the Visual Studio Code Editor:

-    c# Copy

     ```
     int result = Random.Next();